kszatkowski/HealthyMeal/.ai/implementation-plans/backend/recipe-generate-endpoint.md

   "details": [
     {
       "path": ["ingredients"],
-      "message": "Ingredients must be an array"
+      "message": "Ingredients must be a string and cannot be empty" }
-    }
   ]
 }